Create a Garden Buffet for Pollinators

 How to Add Flowers for Pollinators

 - Remove weeds: Once you determine your planting area, remove all weeds.
-Learn ways to whack weeds and start the season off right.

 - Plant blooms: To plant, dig a hole with a garden shovel the depth of the plant’s root ball.
 Use gardening gloves to protect your hands.
 Gently remove the plant from its container and place in the hole.
-Cover roots with compost and pat firm so the plant stands tall.
+Cover roots with a couple handfuls of compost and pat firm so the plant stands tall.
 Add a 2-inch layer of mulch on top for extra protection.
 It will work against weeds and help keep plants moist.

 - Fertilize: Boost your blooms in your garden by adding plant fertilizer.
 Feed according to fertilizer instructions.
 Use organic fertilizer for blooming edible herbs.